Our Archival Holdings

 The picture shows young boys dressed in a military uniform holding American flags.
 The military uniform was customary among early boarding schools and followed the system established at Carlisle Indian School in Pennsylvania, the first school of its kind.
 The American flag is part of the children's assimilation into mainstream America.

 Our holdings include records from several boarding and day schools operated by the Bureau of Indian Affairs, including the Albuquerque Indian School.
-This region has over 3,000 cubic feet of records from the Bureau of Indian Affairs which help to document the experience of the Native American and their relationship with the Federal Government.
+This region has nearly 7,000 cubic feet of records from the Bureau of Indian Affairs which help to document the experience of the Native American and their relationship with the Federal Government.

 Carlsbad Caverns National Park is a system of more than 100 caves located in a Permian-age fossil reef in southern New Mexico.
 Among the caves is Lechuguilla Cave, the deepest limestone cave and fourth longest nationwide, which measures 1,567 feet.
 Carlsbad Caverns National Park was first designated a National Monument in 1923 and then a National Park in 1930.
 The National Park Service has been tasked to protect and preserve these caves.
 It was designated a World Heritage Site in 1995.